 What is Arts Management anyway?

-I define Arts Management as "the practice of aggregating and animating people, money, and stuff toward expressive ends."
+I define Arts Management as "the practice of aggregating and animating people, stuff, and money toward expressive ends."

 We are poor passing facts,